I’ve visited hundreds of organic, healthy living sites and I’m amazed that most even consider pork a food, “the other

 “I have actually seen hogs chewing at the cancer of other hogs, and these hogs are shipped to market.”

 Many times cattle are infected from an incurable disease of the hog called the “mad itch.”
 It is transmitted by the hogs’ saliva left on the corn, which cattle then eat.
 The itching in the cattle becomes so intense they will run from stump to stump until they rub the skin from their mouths and soon die.
-When saliva from hogs’ mouths will poison cattle in this way, how can hogs be fit for man to eat?”(1)
+If saliva from hogs’ mouths will poison cattle in this way, how can hogs be fit for man to eat?”(1)

 Farmers know that when they are feeding cattle, it pays for them to keep hogs so that the hogs can follow after the cattle, eat the filth from the cattle, and thus turn it into pork for the public market.

 This is one small outlet for the various heinous poisons that the hog takes into its body.
 Occasionally this artery becomes stopped up, the poison backs up into its system, and greenish growths are formed in various parts of its body.

 “On a close analysis of this filthy scrofulous serum, or the ‘culture’ of its bacilli under varied conditions, it is seen to contain the elements of many dangerous diseases and combinations; yet how toothsome is pickled pig’s feet to ignorance, unbelief, and disobedience.”
 (2)